-Applying Proposition~\ref{prop: id map} to the relative Poisson boundary together with the maximality of Proposition~\ref{prop: max poi} we can conclude uniqueness of the relative Poisson boundary up to $\G$-isomorphisms. \begin{cor}[Uniqueness] The relative Poisson boundary is unique up to $\G$-isomorphism.
-Meaning that if there is any other "maximal" $\mu$-boundary $\phi: (Z,\zeta)\longrightarrow (Y,\eta)$ in the sense of Proposition~\ref{prop: max poi}, then there exists a $\G$-isomorphism $\psi: \poi(\G,\mu)\otimes (Y,\eta) \longrightarrow (Z,\zeta)$ such that $\phi \circ \psi= \pr_2.$ \end{cor}
+hence $(\mu^{\mathbb{N}}\otimes \eta )\circ \bnd^{-1}=(\nu\otimes \eta)\circ \pi^{-1} $ which finishes the proof. \end{proof} The maximality property, combined with the rigidity of proximal maps, allows us to deduce the uniqueness of the relative Poisson boundary.
+In particular, applying Proposition~\ref{proposition: id map} to the relative Poisson boundary together with the maximality of Proposition~\ref{proposition: max poi}, we can conclude the uniqueness of the relative Poisson boundary up to $\ G$-isomorphisms. \begin{corollary}[Uniqueness] The relative Poisson boundary is unique up to $\G$-isomorphism.
+Meaning that if there is any other "maximal" $\mu$-boundary $\phi: (Z,\zeta)\longrightarrow (Y,\eta)$ in the sense of Proposition~\ref{proposition: max poi}, then there exists a $\G$-isomorphism $\psi: \poi(\G,\mu)\otimes (Y,\eta) \longrightarrow (Z,\zeta)$ such that $\phi \circ \psi= \pr_2.$ \end{corollary}